Strategy Notification Alerts How-To Guide

 I. Discover tab method

-• After finding a Strategy Card with a strategy youā€™re interested in, click on its red Alert bell icon at the top right of it.
+After finding a Strategy Card with a strategy you’re interested in under the Discover tab, click on its red “Alert” bell icon at the top right of it.

-• II.
+II.
 Scan tab method

-• After finding a strategy youā€™re interested in under the Scan tab (by using our Filter Tool), click on the red Alert bell icon at the beginning of the strategy row:
+After finding a strategy you’re interested in under the Scan tab (by using our Filter Tool), click on the red “Alert” bell icon at the beginning of the strategy row:

-• III.
+III.
 Smart Studies tab method

-• Under the Smart Studies tab, click on the red ā€œAlertā€ button found below:
+Under the Smart Studies tab, click on the red “Alert” bell icon found below:

-If there are no custom indicators under the Smart Studies Tab when you click the Alert bell, it will enable alerts for the ā€œBuy And Hold, NeverSellā€ strategy (which will show you the same stats as if you bought the stock years ago and never sold!)
+Note: If there are no custom studies under the Smart Studies Tab when you click the Alert bell, it will activate alerts for a placeholder “BuyAndHold, NeverSell” strategy which will show you the same stats as if you bought the stock years ago and never sold, with no actionable entry or exit points to replicate.

 IV.
 Community widget method

-• Click on the Community icon on the Navigation bar to open the Community widget.
+• 1.
+Click on the Community icon on the Navigation bar to open the Community widget.

-• Click on the three-line icon at the top right to show the Community filters.
+• 2.
+Click on the three-line icon at the top right to show the Community filters.

-• Check the box next to ā€œStrategiesā€
+• 3.
+Check the box next to “Strategies

-• Optional: If you can think of additional criteria to narrow your search, like strategies from a particular community member you already know or a particular symbol youā€™re looking for, click on the magnifying glass icon at the top right of the Community Widget and type the keyword on the search bar.
+• Optional: If you can think of additional criteria to narrow your search, like strategies from a particular community member you already know or a particular symbol you’re looking for, click on the magnifying glass icon at the top right of the Community Widget and type the keyword on the search bar.

 Strategy Notification Alert email overview

-Once you enable Alerts on a strategy:
+Once you turn on Alerts for a strategy:

-• It will be saved under My Strategies, under the Scan Tab.
+• • It will be saved under My Strategies, under the Scan Tab.

 The email will look similar to this:

-Our platform allows you to enable alerts as many strategies as you want for as many tickers as you want, so to tell them apart from one another, our members usually give Strategies a particular name.
+To tell your followed strategies apart from one another, we strongly encourage giving them a particular name under the Smart Studies tab.
 In the previous example, I've named the AAPL strategy "Byron for Apple", the SPY strategy "Aaron's Spy Money Maker", and the QQQ strategy "Byron for QQQ".

 The 4 stages of a strategy: